 How To Prepare Rice Milk Soap

-Before we move on to the recipe, here is how you can prepare rice milk at home:
+Before we move on to the recipe for this vegan soap, here is how you can prepare rice milk at home:

 - Wash and soak a cup of organic white or brown rice for half an hour.